Wake Forest apologizes for slavery in university’s past

 He made no mention of the recent tension on the campus resulting from a threatening email that caused the head of the sociology department to shut down his building and suspend classes for a week.
 A statement issued after his remarks noted that Hatch last year convened a committee to look at race issues and the legacy of slavery on campus.

-During Hatch’s remarks, a number of students stood up in a silent demonstration.
-Senior Alexander Holt, who helped organize the gesture, said in an emailed statement before the event that the people planned to stand in recognition of the involuntary sacrifices of enslaved people and the continuing impact of slavery’s legacy on current students.
+During Hatch’s remarks, some students stood up in a silent demonstration.
+Senior Alexander Holt, who helped organize the gesture, said in an emailed statement before the event that they planned to stand in recognition of the involuntary sacrifices of enslaved people and the continuing impact of slavery’s legacy on current students.

+Jonathan Walton, dean of the divinity school, told the audience at Wait Chapel that Wake Forest must acknowledge that “our history is both beautiful and terrible, noble and tragic, honorable and despicable.”

+“We owe our very existence in part to the exploited lives of enslaved labor of people of African descent,” Walton said.
+“Precious people whose humanity was sacrificed to prepare young, white Baptist men for ministry, Baptist young men whose conception of of Christ supported America’s serpentine system of slavery.”

+Sierra Deveaux, 19, a sophomore from New York, said Hatch’s public apology resonated with her, but she said there must be a plan that follows up on the apology.

+“They need to put action to their words,” Deveaux said.
+“Through policy on this campus, more transparency on how they go about condemning acts of white supremacy on this campus and making it clear that they do not support white supremacy and making clear through their actions that certain behavior is not OK and that certain behavior will have consequences, and actual, written-down consequences if this is to happen.”

-Among other universities apologizing for its role in slavery was the University of North Carolina-Chapel Hill in 2018.
+Other universities have apologized for their role in slavery, including the University of North Carolina-Chapel Hill in 2018.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.